Why do startups fail?

 With the help of lean startups, you can deliver an MVP (Minimum Viable product) using the on-demand platform sooner, deliver it to your customer, gather feedback and understand if your product is actually of some interest to customers.

-Lean startups main motive is not only failing fast, it is also failing cheaply.
+The lean startups main motive is not only failing fast, it is also failing cheaply.

 Lean startups focus mainly on customer and startups interactions thus avoiding unnecessary confusions and wrong assumptions to happen in the first place.